 Do you have a songwriting journal already?
 If not, you should go ahead and get one, or something like it.
 Most songwriters like to have their ideas organized in a single space that they can get to and sift through pretty easily.

 If you aren't the journaling type, consider doing songwriting vlogs or typing lyrics out in a document or notes app.
 As long as your musical ideas are easy for your to get to, you're doing good!

 My personal choice for a songwriting journal is digital with my notes app.
-I can easily get to my notes on my phone or on my computer thanks to iCloud.
+I can easily get to my notes on my phone or my computer, thanks to iCloud.